How does credit counseling work?

 "Credit counseling involves working with a counselor to create a budget and develop a plan to pay off your debts,” explained Levon Galstyan, a certified public accountant at Oak View Law Group.
 “Counselors can teach you better money management skills and may help negotiate with your creditors."

-According to the National Foundation for Credit Counseling (NFCC), a nonprofit with over 1,000 certified credit counselors, 73% of consumers it works with are able to pay back their debt.
+According to a study conducted by the National Foundation for Credit Counseling (NFCC), a nonprofit with over 1,000 certified credit counselors, 73% of consumers it works with can pay back debt more consistently.

 Credit counseling vs. debt settlement